pythonadventurer/bgo/notes/html-notes.md

 Nested elements should be placed two spaces further to the right of the element they are nested in.
 This spacing is called indentation and it is used to make HTML easier to read.

 ## `<a>`
-Anchor element.
-Link to another page.
+The link tag (anchor tag) can be in 4 different states called pseudo-classes:

+    `a:link`: the regular state of the link when it is not active, visited, or hovered on `a:visited`: when the link has been clicked by the user, that is, visited `a:hover`: when the user is hovering on the link `a:active`: when the user is clicking on the link

+The states (pseudo-classes) must appear in the order listed above due to the cascading nature of CSS.

+To remove the default underline of the link, you can target all the pseudo-classes and assign them a text-decoration property of none.

 Place text between the open and closing tags of the `<a>` element.
 Example:

 ```html
 <a href="https://www.freecodecamp.org">click here to go to freeCodeCamp</a>